Feyenoord: Golden era

 Feijenoord claimed their first professional Eredivisie Championship and their sixth Dutch Championship in 1961.
 On the road to the title Ajax was beaten 9–5 in De Kuip, four of Feijenoord's goals were scored by Henk Schouten.
 The following season, they played their first European Cup match facing IFK Göteborg.
 The Swedes were beaten 0–3 in Gothenburg and 8–2 in Rotterdam.
 Feijenoord were eliminated by Tottenham Hotspur in the following round.
 In 1962, Feijenoord successfully defended their Dutch Championship title and reached the final of the Intertoto Cup 1961–62. where Feijenoord faced arch-rival Ajax in the final and subsequently lost 4–2.

-On 12 December 1962, Feijenoord played a decisive match versus Vasas SC in the second round of the 1962–63 European Cup.
+On 12 December 1962, Feijenoord played a decisive match versus Vasas in the second round of the 1962–63 European Cup.
 The first two legs, in Rotterdam and Budapest, both ended in a 1–0 home victory, forcing a replay on a neutral ground to take place.
 The match was played in Antwerp, where 30,000 Feijenoord fans travelled by bus to see their team play.
 Also this time, the final score was 1–0; Rinus Bennaars scored the only goal and was immediately nicknamed "The Hero of Deurne", reflecting the neighbourhood in Antwerp where the match was played.
 The events in Antwerp resulted in an enduring friendly relationship between the fans of Feijenoord and Royal Antwerp.

 In 1963, hundreds of thousands of people stood ashore by the Nieuwe Maas and the Nieuwe Waterweg to wave two ships, de Groote Beer and the Waterman goodbye.
 The ships transported thousands of Feijenoord fans to Lisbon where the club faced Benfica on 8 May 1963 in the European Cup semi-finals.
 The first leg, held in Rotterdam a month earlier, finished 0–0.
 Despite Feijenoord eventually losing the match 3–1, this turned out to be the start of the most successful period in the club's history.
 Feijenoord won the double for the first time in their history in 1965, and managed to win another double a few years later in 1969.
 The 1965 title secured Feijenoord a spot in the 1965–66 European Cup, where they faced multiple cup champion Real Madrid on 8 September 1965.
 During the match, Hans Kraay had to leave the pitch injured after 31 minutes, without being substituted.
 He returned at the start of the second half and scored the goal which resulted in a 2–1 win.
 During the match, fans' favourite Coen Moulijn was attacked by a Spanish defender.
 Moulijn then proceeded to chase the defender down the pitch, leading other players, and even fans who entered the pitch, to do the same.
 The referee could do nothing but to suspend the match at 2–1 in Feijenoord's favour.
 Two weeks later, Real Madrid comfortably beat Feijenoord 5–0 and eventually won the European Cup that season.